 It is quite clear that the New Testament means us to regard Jesus as standing in the wings, ready to come on stage when he receives his cue from the Father.

 And it teaches that we should recognise the signs of the times that point to his return being imminent.
 He said there would be a huge rise in the number of false prophets and messiahs who had occult powers.
-Since the middle of this century the number of cults and gurus has mushroomed.
+Since the middle of the last century the number of cults and gurus has mushroomed.
 So has fascination with the occult.

 He said there would be wars, clearly meaning something out of the ordinary.
 In the last century or so we’ve seen two devastating world wars and about 200 smaller wars.
 And we must not forget that nuclear weapons still exist, sometimes in the hands of unreliable or dangerous regimes.